zw-zack/sql-n64-lab/readme.md

 4. Select all games that were made before 1998.

-5. Find the average release year of all games made by 'Nintendo EAD'
+5. Find the average release year of all games.

 6. Show the developer names of each game, in alphabetical order.